 I live in Barnes, South-West London with my husband and our cat Misty.
 We have two sons who are finally working after university.
-That’s Misty below – we adopted her from a cat rescue charity 17 years ago when she was about a year old.
+That’s Misty below – we adopted her from a cat rescue charity amost 19 years ago when she was about a year old.
 She still looks almost this young today!

 Becoming a children’s author…

 Here’s my office, where I do most of my writing and editing and blogging… I do my professional writing here too.
 Most of it’s about money and tax, which is nowhere near as fun as making up stories!

 And here’s the view to my garden in Spring – there’s a wonderful Magnolia tree that comes into bloom just for a few days.